KathyBQ/Netflix_Titles_Analysis_Dashboard/README.md

 - Do the same steps to the spreadsheets of the country, cast, and director.
 - **Handling nulls**.
 Find and replace missing data by NULL for all worksheets.
 - **Clean** the netflix_titles worksheet.
-- All worksheets are ready for import.
+- All worksheets are ready for visualization and import.

 ## Dashboard
 ...